-Bonded Retainers are actually a small wire glued behind your upper or lower front teeth.
+Bonded retainers are actually small wires glued behind your upper or lower front teeth.
 This wire takes the place of a retainer that you would take in and out.
-It doesn’t lock teeth in place, but prevents movement of more than the small length of wire between each tooth.
+It doesn’t lock teeth in place but prevents movement of more than the small length of wire between each tooth.
 It’s very strong, but eating ice or other hard foods can break the little pads of glue that hold it in place.
 It’s also very important to brush and floss around the retainer to remove plaque, which dissolves the glue and can cause it to come loose.
-If you notice a glue pad is loose, call the office right away to have it repaired before your teeth start moving.
+If you notice a loose glue pad, call the office immediately to repair it before your teeth start moving.

-Clear Retainers hold the teeth very well and are extremely thin, making them more comfortable than traditional wire and plastic retainers.
+Clear retainers hold the teeth very well and are extremely thin, making them more comfortable than traditional wire and plastic retainers.
 You must wear them 24 hours a day for the first year.
-Afterward you can wear them just at night.
-They plastic can melt if left in the sun or near a hot surface.
+Afterward, you can wear them just at night.
+The plastic can melt if left in the sun or near a hot surface.
 We recommend you place a few drops of fluoride mouth rinse in the retainer’s indentations before putting it in your mouth to keep it fresh.

 Positioners are a special orthodontic device that look like a sports mouth guard (and can be used as one if needed).
 Positioners have been used with great results for almost 100 years.
 It’s designed to perform the final alignment of your teeth and your bite.
 After your braces come off it must be worn 24 hours a day for the first seven (7) days (except when eating and brushing).
 After that, you need to wear it for 4 hours during the day (does not have to be 4 hours in a row) and then from after dinner until morning (12 hours).
 Like any other retainer, the positioner will make your teeth very sore for the first two or three days.
 Remember that for it to work properly you must chew into it—simply having it in your mouth will not do the job.